coding-dojo-data-science/Project1_Exemplar/README.md

 - The Mean Squared Error was `$2,044,264,641.83`.
 - The Root Mean Squared Error had a calculation of `$45,213.55`.

-If this model was used to make predictions about the best places to live and which careers to choose to earn the most money, it would not be a very reliable model considering the previous regression metrics from how the model performed.
+Using this model to make predictions about the best places to live and which careers to choose to earn the most money would not be a very reliable.
+Considering the previous regression metrics from how the model performed, there is a disparity between the R^2 score and also the Root Mean Squared Error that cannot be ignored.

 ## Recommendations